 Individual instruction in advanced aspects of performance on the student's instrument with a professional Nashville musician or vocal coach taken as an elective.
 Course may be repeated for credit each semester.
-Private lesson fee is assessed.
 For certificate program only.

 DEPARTMENT OF THEATRE ARTS